-4.5 Emulsion separation capacity
+4.5.
+Emulsion separation capacity

 The fabricated sponge with oil/water emulsion separation capacity is important for water pollution treatment.
-In general, the senctive oil wettability of modified sponge makes sponge absorb tiny oil droplets from oil/water emulsions.
-Wang et al. [118] tested the separation efficiency of as prepared sponge for the n-Hexane-in-water and toluene-in-water emulsion.
-There also by sponge, the emulsion became transparent while the initial emulsion was miky liquid.
-The results showed that the transparency of n-hexane-in-water and toluene-in-water emulsion increased to 85.4% from 6.2% and 80.7% from 14.7% respectively.
+In general, the selective oil wettability of modified sponge makes sponge absorb tiny oil droplets from oil/water emulsions.
+Wang et al. [118] tested the separation efficiency of as-prepared sponge for the n-Hexane-in-water and toluenein-water emulsion.
+After adsorbed by sponge, the emulsion became transparent while the initial emulsion was milky liquid.
+The results showed that the transparency of n-hexane-in-water and toluene-inwater emulsion increased to 85.4% from 6.2% and 80.7% from 14.7% respectively.
 Moreover, the separation capacity of a superhydrophobic sponge for five emulsions has been investigated [87].
 The results displayed that the transparency of n-hexane, toluene, and chloroform rise up to 93.8%, 92.7%, and 91.5% respectively, whereas the transparency of emulsions formed by gasoline and diesel was 76.6% and 84.2%, which lower than that of solvent oil-in-water emulsion due to the complex chemical constituents of the two oils.
 The emulsions mentioned above are surfactant-free emulsions.
 Besides, the separation capacity of modified sponge for surfactant-stabilized emulsion has also been studied.
 Tween 80-stabilized oil-in-water emulsion was selected as object of study.
-Li et al. [105] fabricated a superhydrophobic sponge, which exhibited a separation efficiency for five Tween 80-stabilized oil-in-water emulsions, including kerosene-, diesel-, petroleum-, toluene-, and n-hexane-in-water emulsions, was up to 99.87%.
-In addition, three types of Tween 80-stabilized hexane-, hexadecane-, and soybean-in-water emulsions were tested by Kong et al [119]. yn in Fig.5a, the original milky emulsions have been demulsified by modified ind the separation efficiency for the three types emulsion were greater that 99.90%, even up to 99.96% for hexadecane-in-water emulsion.
-The high separation efficiencies of modified sponges for various oil-in-water emulsions make it a good caldidate material for oil/water emulsion treatment.
-4.6 Durable capacity
+Li et al. [105] fabricated a superhydrophobic sponge, which exhibited a separation efficiency for five Tween 80-stabilized oilin-water emulsions, including kerosene-, diesel-, petroleum-, toluene-, and n-hexane-in-water emulsions, was up to 99.87%.
+In addition, three types of Tween 80-stabilized hexane-, hexadecane-, and soybean-inwater emulsions were tested by Kong et al [119].
+As shown in Fig. 5a, the original milky emulsions have been demulsified by modified sponge, and the separation efficiency for the three types emulsion were greater than 99.90%, even up to 99.96% for hexadecane-in-water emulsion.
+The high separation efficiencies of modified sponges for various oil-in-water emulsions make it a good candidate material for oil/water emulsion treatment.